 The kitchen is a great place to start when you want to remodel your home, especially if you plan to sell.
 It is a focal point and receives the most scrutiny from a potential buyer, so you want to have it looking its best.

 Even if you aren’t selling but are just tired of looking at that old Formica countertop, consider giving it a DIY makeover.
 Rather than spending thousands on a quartz, marble or granite countertop, you can paint your current countertop for a fraction of the cost.

 There are painting techniques that will provide the elegant look of a more expensive countertop, allowing you to save some money for a different upgrade.
 Most home improvement stores have kits that can replicate the look of surfaces like granite or stone without the expense.

-You can also purchase a brand like Rust-Oleum Countertop Coating that is especially made for countertop renovation.
-It will supposedly stick to any surface with little prep work.
+You can also purchase a brand like Rust-Oleum Countertop Coating that is specially made for countertop renovation.
+It will supposedly stick to any surface with the proper prep work.

 Check out this post to learn more about this product:

 Rust-Oleum Countertop Coating for Plastic Laminate | Today’s Homeowner

 This special paint covers plastic laminate in a single coat without priming.
 It can also be used on vinyl, wood, or metal (prime bare wood and metal before applying).
 Simply clean the surface well with soap and water, lightly sand glossy finishes, then apply Rust-Oleum Countertop Coating using a foam brush and smooth roller.

 Allow the coating to cure for three or more days before using the countertop.
 Rust-Oleum Countertop Coatings contains HomeShield Antimicrobial Protection to inhibit the growth of mold and mildew.
 Apply in a well ventilated area between 50° and 90° F and clean up with xylene.

 See the full post here: Rust-Oleum Countertop Coating for Plastic Laminate | Today’s Homeowner